lorindi/My-Projects/WebCrafters/README.md

 # Technologies used in the project:

 *   React
-*   HTML, CSS
 *   JavaScript
+*   HTML & CSS
 *   Toastify
 *   EmailJS
-*   Node.js (custom backend server)
-*   General Requirements:
+*   Fontawesome
-*   The main part includes a sites (dashboard) for managing websites.
 *   APIs:
     - Weather API: https://openweathermap.org/api
-*   Fontawesome
+*   Node.js (custom backend server)

-# A guest has access to:
+# Guest has access to:

-    * Home page
+      * Homepage
-    * About us page
+      * Page About us
       * Login page
-    * Register page
+      * Registration page

-# An authenticated user (Web Crafter) has access to:
+# Authenticated user has access to:
+     * Homepage
+      * Page About us
       * Sites page
       * Create a site
       * Editing the site
       * Delete the site
       * Create a comment on the site
       * Delete a comment on the site
+      * Logout

+# Authenticated admin user has access to:
+      * Homepage
+      * Page About us
+      * Creating an IT specialist
+      * Editing by an IT professional
+      * Delete an IT professional
+      * Sites page
+      * Create a site
+      * Editing the site
+      * Delete the site
+      * Create a comment on the site
+      * Delete a comment on the site
-    * Profile
+      * Logout
-    * Log out of your account

 ###########################################################################################################